 The training day presenter will be Nick Hex, Associate Director at York Health Economics Consortium.
 He leads YHEC’s programme of work in the NHS and the public sector, providing economic evaluation and quantitative and qualitative analysis for local and national organisations.
 Nick’s reviews examine efficiency and productivity and use techniques such as return on investment and cost benefit analysis to provide decision-making information.
 He has also worked at Audit Scotland and the Audit Commission.

 Making an Economic case to the NHS topics discussed:

 - NHS context and environment;

 - Understanding return on investment;

 - Practicalities of business cases and sourcing evidence;

 By the end of the training day, participants will have:

-- An understanding of how returns on investment can be forecast and the results build into business cases.
+- An understanding of how return on investment can be forecast and the results built into business cases;

 Who should attend?

 - Private and third sector organisations;